FastFilter/fastfilter_cpp/README.md

 # fastfilter_cpp
 Fast Filter: Fast approximate membership filter implementations (C++)

+This is a research library, developers might want to consider our [Header-only Xor Filter library in C](https://github.com/FastFilter/xor_singleheader/).

 ## Prerequisites

 - A  C++11 compiler such as GNU G++ or LLVM Clang++